 - Knowledge of and interest in technology companies’ business models;

 - Excellent writing and editing skills;

-- Fluent in English, both written and spoken (working knowledge of another European language is an asset);
+- Fluency in English, both written and spoken (working knowledge of another European language is an asset);

 - Good analytical skills;